 Are you willing to invest one evening per week to advance your fitness education?
-The Bayesian PT Course offers a comprehensive education about everything related to muscle growth and fat loss.
+The 7-month Bayesian PT Course offers a comprehensive education about everything related to muscle growth and fat loss.
 You will learn the full Bayesian Bodybuilding methodology and become a Certified Bayesian Personal Trainer if you pass the exam.
 All online from the comfort of your own home.